 Opal Retirement Inc. ("Opal Retirement") is a wholly owned subsidiary of Care Pacific Holdings Ltd. ("Care Pacific") and the owner of the Opal Project.
 Opal Development Limited Partnership ("Opal Development LP") is a wholly owned subsidiary of Opal Retirement.
-The following principal Element shareholders are the shareholders of Care Pacific: Grand Vision Development Ltd., Kefei Investments Ltd. and Royal West Pacific Holdings Inc. Mr. Bo Jun (Michael) Diao, the Chief Executive Officer and a director of Element, is the President and a director of Care Pacific, the sole director and officer of Opal Retirement and the sole director and shareholders of Grand Vision Development Ltd. ("Grand Vision").
+The following principal Element shareholders are the shareholders of Care Pacific: Grand Vision Development Ltd., Kefei Investments Ltd. and Royal West Pacific Holdings Inc. Mr. Bo Jun (Michael) Diao, the Chief Executive Officer and a director of Element, is the President and a director of Care Pacific, the sole director and officer of Opal Retirement and the sole director and shareholder of Royal West Pacific Holdings Inc. Messrs.
+Hua Min Chen, Hua Jie Chen and Hong Chao Chen are shareholders of Grand Vision Development Ltd. ("Grand Vision").
 Mr. Bo Jun (Michael) Diao is the sole director of Grand Vision and is also the chairman and a director of Care Pacific.
 Mr. Ke Fei Deng is the sole shareholder and is a director along with Ms. Mei Deng of Kefei Investments Ltd. Mr. Ke Fei Deng is also a director of Care Pacific.